mzazon/awesome-cloud-projects/aws/iot-analytics-kinesis-flink/iot-analytics-kinesis-flink.md

     echo "✅ CloudWatch alarms configured"
     ```

     CloudWatch monitoring is now active for the IoT analytics pipeline.
-The alarms will trigger notifications when data volume exceeds normal patterns or when processing errors occur, enabling proactive management and quick resolution of operational issues.
+The alarms will trigger notifications when data volume exceeds normal patterns or when processing errors occur, enabling proactive management and quick resolution of operational issues following AWS operational excellence principles.

 12. **Create Analytics Dashboard**: